msse-2022-bootcamp/lessons/group/group2.md

 Create a Jupyter notebook called `lastName_firstName_task2` and do the following using a combination of markdown and code cells.

 1. Write a function `calculate_tail_correction` which calculates the tail correction.
 Your function should have `box_length`, `n_particles` (number of particles) and `cut-off` as function parameters.
 You can calculate the volume of the box from the `box_length`.
 Assume a cubic box, so volume is equal to `box_length**3`.
 2. Write an `assert` statement to check against the reported value from [NIST](https://www.nist.gov/mml/csd/chemical-informatics-research-group/lennard-jones-fluid-reference-calculations).
 The value you are looking for is $$U_{LRC}$$.
 We were using `Configuration 1` in class.
-3. Write two other test cases for your function.
-4. Write an explanation of your test cases in a mark down cell.

 ## Task 3 - Periodic boundaries